jwbambacht/node-ts-unauth/README.md

 * typeORM for managing the database interactions to PostgreSQL
 * typedi for services as Singleton-like classes in containers
 * Routing-controllers for REST routes in express
-* Designed for applications that do not require authentication.
-See [link]() for authenticated version.
+* Designed for applications that do not require authentication
 * DotEnv for system configuration in the ```.env``` file.
 Rename the ```.env.example``` file and insert your own settings
 * class-transformer and class-validator to transform and validate class instantiations from plain JSON objects
 * nodemailer to send emails